beyond-all-reason/spring/doc/site/migrating-from-spring.markdown

 # Migrating from Spring

-While ReCoil is mostly compatible with Spring 105 some divergences naturally developed over time.
+While Recoil is mostly compatible with Spring 105 some divergences naturally developed over time.

 Here we list the most relevant breaking changes and how to fix them when